Build-up your relationship with God through prayer.

 [Matthew 6:6]

 That said, the idea of devotion, adoration or worship for anything outside ourselves really is a bit foreign to many of us these days.
-If we believe the ‘media hype’ we are offered, we are a special and lucky species; potentially in control of our own unlimited future.
+If we believe the ‘media hype’ we are normally offered, we are a special and lucky species; potentially in control of our own unlimited future.

 And sure, there can be periods of success, fulfilment and happiness in our lives without God.
 But ah … life has a habit of eventually ‘biting us on the bottom’.
 And it then proves to us in no uncertain terms just how ‘at risk’ we are to misfortune, pain and suffering – both physically and emotionally!